Here are some tips to help you prepare for an Online Open Day, so that you can make the most of your experience.

 Check out the programme

-Make sure you’re familiar with what will happen on the day so that you can plan your time accordingly.
-You might want to make a list of the departments you plan to visit.
-You don’t need to book anything extra, just turn up to the talks you’d like to see
+Make sure you’re familiar with the programme so that you can plan your time accordingly.
+The event runs over two days so you might want to make a note of the talks you'd like to attend or the support staff you'd like to chat with.

 Research our courses